GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

 ==========

 * Do you want **faster and more stable** access to files in your home folder?
-  We can now offer to move your home folder to a new, faster, and more stable file server!
+  We can now offer to move your NFS home folder to a new, faster, and more stable file server!
 To be moved the size of your home folder must be **less than 100 GB**.
 We encourage you to clean up your home folder, move big files to faststorage, and then contact us to have your user moved.

-  To get the size of your home folder, run ``du --si -s /home/<username>``.
+  To get the size of your home folder, run ``space``.
+This gives you a nice report of your disk usage.

 * Our software repository, ``/com/extra`` is deprecated.
 We won't add new software or update existing software in this repository.
 Instead, we